arenberg-watermill/arenberg-watermill.github.io/_pages/curve-fit.md

 ### Extrapolation

 The next step is to extrapolate the rotational speed dating all the way back to 2006.
-An option would be to use the fitted curve from the bin that contains the most data points.
-For mill 2, this makes a lot of sense as over 70% of the data points belong to the same bin.
-For mill 1, it is a bit more nuanced.
+The respective final model from [before](#final-model) is used for every mill.

 #### Mill 1
-The data points are a bit more scattered over the bins, but are mostly evenly distributed over bin 2, 3 and 4.
-Since their respective fitted curves are very similar in shape, the model of bin 3 is chosen to extrapolate with.

 <figure>
   <div class="zoom-without-container">